primitiveshaun/primitivestuff/README.md

 Optional
 3. Register a domain
-4. Set homepage to a static page (optional but I've not tried as starndard blog)
+4. Set homepage to a static page
 5. Posts permalink set set to: Custom Structure e.g. - `/blog/%postname%/`

-If deploying to Vercel the current Frontity reccomendation is to install WordPress to a sub directory i.e. wp.example.com dedicated domain

 Install and Get ur' Dev on...